Pensions and Retirements

 This money in these 401(k) accounts does not simply sit there, but is instead invested in various financial securities in the hope that the account will grow in value over time.
 The employer generally hires an outside firm to manage the accounts, but most 401(k) plans allow the employee to select from a number of different investment options such as stock or bond mutual funds, money market investments, stable value accounts, even an option to buy company stock.
 Which option you pick will depend on the level of risk you are willing to tolerate.
 Sometimes the investment choices with a 401(k) can be limited, and your ability to switch your investments to different options may be limited as well (for example, some plans only let you make changes once every three months or so).
 However, a few 401(k) plans use professionals hired by the employer to direct and manage their employees' investments, and the employees have little or no choice in what types of things their money is invested in.

 Unlike a defined-benefit pension plan, a 401(k) plan is not dependent on the financial health of the employer.
 If the employer becomes financially stressed, declares bankruptcy, or even bellies-up and fires all its workers, the money in the employee’s 401(k) plan is still there.
 However, a 401(k) plan is dependent on the health of the economy as a whole.
 Employees with 401(k) plans face the risks of market fluctuations, and if the stock market tanks their 401(k) plans could go up in smoke even if their employer is perfectly sound.
-In the current economic downturn, a lot of employees have discovered to their shock that the amount of money in their 401(k) plans has declined rapidly, with their retirement nest egg having essentially disappeared.
+In the economic downturn of 2008-2009, a lot of employees discovered to their shock that the amount of money in their 401(k) plans had declined rapidly, with their retirement nest egg having essentially disappeared.
 However, some people (like me) who are extremely risk-adverse can opt for more conservative investment strategies such as guaranteed interest funds or money markets.
 Their 401(k) will grow much more slowly, but they won’t lose everything if the stock market tanks.

 The great utility of a 401(k) plan is the ability of the employee to save considerably on income taxes.
 With a 401(k), the money is automatically taken out of your paycheck and put into your retirement plan, thereby reducing the taxable income that is reported on your W-2 form.
 Since the employee is paying taxes only on the amount of their salary that is not contributed to the plan, the amount of taxes withheld is reduced.
 Any money contributed by the employer in matching funds is also added to the account tax-free.
 While the money stays in the plan, earnings accrue on a tax-deferred basis.
 Taxes on the money contributed by the employee to the plan (as well as taxes on the employer’s contribution and taxes on any income accrued from the investments) will of course eventually have to be paid, but this is usually done only when the employee begins withdrawing money from the account, probably after retirement at a time when their total income is lower.
 In any case, it is always better to defer tax payments due to the time value of money.